- What Do Fungus Gnats Look Like?

 - How Do I Get Rid of Fungus Gnats?

 It might be hard to tell but fungus gnats are tiny, 1/8” (3.2mm) flies with seemingly long legs, long antennae, and one pair of transparent wings.
 Look for a Y-shaped vein in the center of each wing.
-Fungus gnats are similar to fruit flies, but are more likely to be flying around houseplants, screens from electronic devices, near sunny windows or, like their outdoor counterparts, flying in your face.
+Fungus gnats are similar to fruit flies, but are more likely to be flying around houseplants or the glowing screens of electronic devices, near sunny windows or, like their outdoor counterparts, flying in your face.
 You’d likely need a magnifying glass to see gnats, but there are clues in your houseplants as well.
 Look for larvae in your houseplants’ soil.
 Plant damage and wilting may occur in severe infestations.

 Still not sure?
 Insert slices of potato (approx. 1 sq. in.) far enough into the soil surface to cover the cut edges.
 If larvae are present, they should be found feeding on the underside after a few days.
 (Then trash the tater.)
 This ‘trap’ method confirms presence but will not stop the problem.

 While they don’t cause any human health problems, they can be annoying.
 If the population of fungus gnats becomes large enough, they can affect potted plants by spreading fungal diseases and damaging the roots and stems.

 Gnats feed on microbes, organic matter, and fungi in damp potting soil mixes which is why they are often a problem in greenhouses.
 Feeding can include tender roots and shoots—damage that can kill seedlings directly or through fungal infection.

 Warm indoor temperatures and average or high humidity can keep fungus gnat life cycles going over and over, with overlapping generations.